AlanLeeHaoXi/queueTicketingApp/README.md

 ## Customer View
 In the customer view,
-- Customer can get in queue by clicking on the button "Take A Number".
+- Customer can get in queue by clicking on the button "Take Ticket".
 - Customer can also view the current status of the counter and queue.
 - link: https://queue-ticketing-app.herokuapp.com/customer_view